Jiri to Everest Base Camp Trekking-21 Days

 Highlights

-• Stunning View: Panorama of the Himalayan range include Mt.
+• Panoramas of the Himalayan range include Mt.
 Everest, Mt.
 Ama Dablam, Mt.
 Lhotse, Mt.
 Thamserku, Mt.
 Gaurishanker, Mt.
 Kwangde, Mt.
 Tawache, Mt.
 Nuptse, Mt.
 Lhotse, and many others.

-• Natural Beauty: The trek takes you via rich woods of rhododendron and pine, as well as traditional Sherpa communities where you may learn about their culture.
+• The trek takes you through rich woods of rhododendron and pine forests, as well as traditional Sherpa communities where you may learn about their culture.

-• Buddhist monasteries: The walk goes passing through various Buddhist monasteries, including the famed Tengboche Monastery, where you may experience the spiritual traditions and rituals of the Sherpa people.
+• The walk goes through various Buddhist monasteries, including the famed Tengboche Monastery, where you may experience the spiritual traditions and rituals of the Sherpa people.

-• Everest Base Camp: The trek's highlight is reaching Everest Base Camp, where you can view the magnificence of the world's highest mountain up close.
+• The trek's highlight is reaching Everest Base Camp, where you can view the magnificence of the world's highest mountain up close.

-• Kala Patthar: The trek also includes a climb to Kala Patthar, which provides some of the greatest views of Everest and the surrounding mountains.
+• The trek also includes a climb to Kala Patthar, which provides some of the greatest views of Everest and the surrounding mountains.

-• Sherpa hospitality: The Sherpa people are known for their friendliness and warmth, so the journey provides an opportunity to engage with them and learn about their way of life.
+• The Sherpa people are known for their friendliness and warmth, so the journey provides an opportunity to engage with them and learn about their way of life.

-• Physical difficulty: The Jiri to Everest Base Camp journey is physically hard, providing an excellent opportunity to test your endurance and push your boundaries.
+• The Jiri-to-Everest Base Camp journey is physically hard, providing an excellent opportunity to test your endurance and push your boundaries.

 • Private vehicles pick up and drop off passengers at all airports.